JanGoebel/G-AI/README.md

     }
   }

 In Claude Desktop you can find this file through File -> Settings -> Developer -> Edit Config.
+See this [article from claude](https://support.claude.com/de/articles/10949351-erste-schritte-mit-lokalen-mcp-servern-auf-claude-desktop) for more details.
 There might be multiple servers separated with comma in the "mcpServers" json element.
 If you have issues modifying the file correctly, ask a chatbot of your choice for help, they'll know what to do.